 Applicant keys are generated by hardware and software at the Applicant's side and remain under their absolute control throughout their period of validity.
 If the procedures of a Certification Authority allow the mass creation of keys for third parties, there must be a procedure for the destruction of all copies of the private keys after their delivery to the users for the private keys to be under the possession of the recipient Subscribers only.
+Key-Pair generation on behalf of a Subscriber is not allowed for Keys that are to be associated with Certificates used for SSL/TLS.

 Especially, in case an Applicant wishes to obtain a "Class A" certificate, as described in section 3.2.3.1 she/he must submit the application under the presence of an authorized person of the Registration Authority to certify the key generation takes place in a crypto-token hardware device as defined in section 6.2.1.
+Alternatively, Applicants may receive a crypto-token hardware device as defined in section 6.2.1 that contains pregenerated Keys generated by authorized HARICA staff members operating in a Trusted Role capacity, following the process described in section 6.1.2.